 Annual Awards

-We have also simplified the process to nominate a counselor or counseling program.
+We have simplified the process to nominate a counselor or counseling program.
 After filling in information about you and your nominee such as name, email and phone number, there is only ONE question to answer!

 The USCA Counselor of the Year winner will also have the opportunity to go on to represent Utah in Washington, D.C. at the national level with the American School Counselor Association (ASCA).